occiware/MartServer/doc/usertextocci.md

 Also, you can define Content-Type to application/json and accept-type to text/occi.

+Note that default parser is set to application/json on input and output.

+For the following usage, localhost and port 8080 is assumed, the examples use curl as http client tool.

 ## Get the query interface
 ```curl -v -X GET http://localhost:8080/.well-known/org/ogf/occi/-/ -H "accept: text/occi"```